toggler-io/toggler/README.md

 and give feedback they personal feedback about it.

 ### Rollout By Percentage
-- [X] domain logic implemented
-- [ ] available trough API

 This option is to enroll users based or percentage.
 This happens when a feature flag status is being asked from the service.
 If the currently calling User is win a Pseudo random lottery, then the user is enrolled to become a pilot of the new feature.
-The Pseudo random is based on the user's external id FNV-1a 64 bit hash code + pseudo random code generation.
+The Pseudo random lottery allow the system to have deterministic and reproducible rollout enrollment result for each pilot ID, while ensuring that the user pool size can be infinitely big without having any resource hit on the feature flag service.

-This grant random like percentage based feature release distribution on an unknown amount of user.
+Also this grant random like percentage based feature release distribution.
+The randomness can be controlled by modifying the feature flag rollout random seed.
 While you can manually enroll or blacklist users for piloting a feature, that approach need to persist this information.
 This on the other hand only rely on the fact that the external id for the user is uniq on system level.
 The users that lost in the enrollment can still be enrolled when the rollout percentage increase.

 #### Global Release on 100 Percentage
-- [X] domain logic implemented
-- [ ] available trough API

 In some cases you don't have such information as individual user ids.
 Such scenario can be batch jobs behavior change feature releases.